 Cricket clubs generally operate during summer (September to March), however some clubs such as warehouse cricket or Have-A-Go (for children aged 4-8 years) operate all year round.
 Clubs offer training as well as weekly competitions within each zone.
 Most clubs around the state are affiliated with Cricket QLD and can be funded by the program

-Fitness and Dance is only available in SE Qld (Sunshine Coast to Gold Coast to Toowoomba), age range may be from 3 year olds to adults, depending on the centre.
-The Fitness & Dance program is designed to challenge and extend the talents and skills of young performers.
+Fitness and Dance is available in the South East Queensland region.
+The Fitness and Dance Program is designed to challenge and extend the talents and skills of young performers.
 Beginners to advanced classes are available from three year olds to adults.
 The program includes regular dance sessions, workshops with guest performers, intensive training courses as well as ongoing training in technique, stage presentation and choreography.
 Enrolled students are offered many great opportunities such as mass group performances at the Brisbane Ekka, Master Classes with guest presenters like Luis Pinto from Mega Jam, Dance Development Programs and end of year concerts.
 Performances are not compulsory and children can pick and choose to participate in those events, performances and extra classes that interest them.

 Girl’s Brigade is part of an international Christian youth organisation for girls aged from Prep to 21 years.
 It covers a wide range of activities, including camps, which help the physical, mental and spiritual growth of the girls.
 Starting with a simple scheme, the programme develops into a wider sphere of work, leading onto the full range of subjects and projects including the Duke of Edinburgh and Queens Award (the highest award in Girls' Brigade).
 There are 47 groups throughout Queensland.